personio/datadog-synthetic-test-support/CONTRIBUTING.md

 * You checked the existing open and recently merged pull requests to make sure the problem is not addressed already.
 * You opened an issue to discuss the proposed change.
 Avoid changing too many things at once.
 Make sure the issue covers one problem/improvement at a time.

-In order to contribute via pull requests, please follow the steps below:
+To contribute via pull requests, please follow the steps below:

 1. Clone the repository.
 2. Create a new branch from `master`.